Azure/azure-quickstart-templates/azure-governance-cloudwise/README.md

 ## Prerequisites
 * Azure Subscription - if you want to test drive individual ISV products, please check out the [Azure Marketplace Test Drive Program ](https://azure.microsoft.com/en-us/marketplace/test-drives/)
-* Azure user account with Contributor/Admin Role
+* Azure user account with Service Admin Role
 * Azure Marketplace Deployment Agreements - VM Images from Azure marketplace need a registered Azure credit card for deployments to be successful.
 We understand that some customers (especially EA and internal MS customers) may not have this configured leading to failed deployments.
 * Operations Management Suite Account (Free Sign Up – No credit card required.
 Sign up for your free OMS account [here](https://www.microsoft.com/en-us/cloud-platform/operations-management-suite))
 * ![](images/CreateOMSWorkspace.png))